CfM47/PasswordManager/README.md

 # Password Manager

 Password Manager is a command-line application for securely managing accounts and cards.
-A fun project to test and implement diferent simple encrypting algorithms.
+A fun project to test and implement diferent simple encrypting algorithms and experiment with MongoDb.
 It uses MongoDB to store data and provides functionalities to create, read, delete, and list entries.

 ## Installation